What is elderlaw?

 Here's a rundown of several sources of free and low-cost legal help for seniors:

 Area Agency on Aging.
-More than 600 of these offices nationwide provide free legal assistance on noncriminal matters to people age 60 and over.
+These offices are located nationwide and provide free legal assistance on noncriminal matters to people age 60 and over.
 There are no income guidelines, but the agency can handle only a limited number of cases.
 If it considers your case to be a low priority, you'll probably have to look elsewhere for help.

 Legal Services Corporation.
 The government-funded LSC runs hundreds of legal aid offices that provides free legal help to seniors who meet certain income guidelines.
 Your local office will gladly explain these guidelines to you.